Early Pregnancy Fetal Heart Beat – Now you see it, now you don’t

 We then focus on the fetal heart

-Do you see a fetal heart beat?
+Do you see a fetal heartbeat?
 At times it looks like there might be one, at times you can’t see it.
 It is a little like the picture at the start of this post, like a visual illusion.
-Keep in mind that you have seen and measured a substantial fetal pole and you might be wanting very much to reassure this lady that her pregancy is viable.
-There is what appears to be motion within the fetal pole, but is this motion a fetal heart beat or is it transmitted from maternal blood flow, from her heart beat and respiration or from fluid moving within the maternal bowel?
-There is in fact no heart beat and it is not possible to put an M mode through the heart to measure it.
+Keep in mind that you have seen and measured a substantial fetal pole and you might be wanting very much to reassure this lady that her pregnancy is viable.
+There is what appears to be motion within the fetal pole, but is this motion a fetal heartbeat or is it transmitted from maternal blood flow, from her heart beat and respiration or from fluid moving within the maternal bowel?
+There is in fact no heartbeat and it is not possible to put an M mode through the heart to measure it.
 Does this mean there really isn’t one?
 No. All you can say is that with transabdominal ultrasound you cannot adequately display the fetal heart beat and that there is an intrauterine pregnancy but a transvaginal ultrasound will determine fetal viability.

 On transvaginal scan an absent heart beat was confirmed